 Spoiler must be placed in the center (left-to-right) and at the rear edge of the trunk lid.
 All spoilers are subject to SMS Officials approval.

-20F- 3.2 GLASS- All glass except windshield must be removed.
-Quarter panel windows are permitted, but must be made of polycarbonate.
-Rear window is not permitted.
-A full windshield made from 1/8” (minimum) polycarbonate must be used.
+20F- 3.2 GLASS- A full windshield made from 1/8” (minimum) polycarbonate must be used.
 Windshield must maintain stock angle and fit template.
 Windshield must have two safety straps on the inside and out.
 Cracked windshields are not permitted.
+Quarter panel window cut-outs are mandatory.
+Quarter panel windows are permitted, but must be made of 1/16” thick (minimum) polycarbonate.
+Rear window is not permitted.
 All lights and lenses must be removed from the car.
 Headlight and taillight openings must be covered.
 Headlamp and tail lamp decals are recommended for aesthetic reasons.

 20F- 3.2.5 REAR VIEW MIRROR- One (1) single pane rear view mirror, with a maximum size of 8’ x 2”, may be mounted at the top of the windshield.
 No multi-image or side mirrors.
 Drivers wearing approved head and neck restraint devices may use one (1) spot mirror that must be mounted to the #10 A bar.
 The Spot Mirror must be a maximum diameter of three inches (3”).

 20F- 3.3 DASHBOARD- Stock dashboard may be removed but must be replaced with magnetic sheet steel, a minimum of 24-gage (0.025 inch thick), of similar design and be the full width of the body.

 A. Front firewall must be in stock location and be made of minimum .031” magnetic sheet steel with all holes covered using magnetic sheet steel a minimum of .031” thickness.
 The front firewall must extend down to the top of the frame.